cubbuk/form_input_with_validation/README.md

         return <ControlLabel bsClass={labelClass}>{subView}</ControlLabel>
     }

 So by wrapping the state of input in a controlled component it is possible to have form manipulation with validation messages in React without having an enormous parent controller.
-What do you think of this approach, if you have any suggestions please let me know through comments.
+What do you think of this approach, if you have any suggestions please let me know.
 You can find the example project from github repo.
+As each application has its own requirements you can change your view by using different styles or components in your input component, or by changing displaying message policy by changing `errorsCanBeDisplayed` method.

 Cheers